olson-sean-k/plexus-web/src/user-guide/graphs.md

 `outgoing_arc` is borrowing.

 !!! note
-    For fallible traversals that maintain mutability, the more advanced `with_ref` function can be used.
-This function either returns a view with the originating mutability or the originating view.
+    For fallible traversals that can restore a consumed view, the more advanced `with_ref` function can be used.
+This function either returns a new view with the originating mutability or the originating view itself.

 Immutable and mutable views are both represented by view types, such as `FaceView`.
 Orphan views are represented by orphan view types, such as